Mocho Cota Jr.

-Alejandro Cota (born July 2, 1977) is a Mexican luchador, or professional wrestler, known by his ring name as Mocho Cota Jr., currently working for the Mexican professional wrestling promotion Lucha Libre AAA Worldwide (AAA) portraying a rudo ("bad guy") wrestling character.
+Alejandro Cota (born July 2, 1977) is a Mexican professional wrestler, known by his ring name as Mocho Cota Jr., currently working for the Mexican promotion Lucha Libre AAA Worldwide (AAA) portraying a rudo ("bad guy") wrestling character.
 He is the son of the original Mocho Cota and had a brother who worked as Tayco.

 Cota is currently part of a trio known as El Nuevo Poder del Norte ("The New Power of the North") along with Tito Santana and Carta Brava Jr. who works for Lucha Libre AAA Worldwide.
 The trio are former AAA World Trios Champions.